-In 2024, Andreas Maier GmbH & Co.
-KG (AMF) recorded a decline in revenue of over eleven percent to 45 million euros.
+The Andreas Maier GmbH & Co.
+KG (AMF) recorded a revenue decline of over eleven percent in 2024, amounting to 45 million euros.
 The weakness of the economy in Germany led to a significantly stronger decline compared to other EU countries.
-Revenues also fell sharply in China.
-Hope comes from Eastern Europe and the USA with slight growth, as well as India, where sales increased.
+Sales also fell sharply in China.
+However, there is hope from Eastern Europe and the USA with modest growth, as well as India, where sales increased.
 Business in Turkey developed positively.
-The business areas of locks and trading goods also performed well.
-Despite the difficult economic environment, AMF continues to rely on its core workforce, which has been retained.
-For 2025, the company in Fellbach expects a slight recovery.
+The segments for locks and trading goods also performed well.
+Despite the challenging economic environment, AMF continues to rely on its core workforce, which has been retained.
+For 2025, the company from Fellbach expects a slight recovery.
 Process optimizations, developments for AI applications, and a new

 "After the record year 2023, we have to cope with a revenue decline of over eleven percent in the difficult year 2024," emphasizes Johannes Maier, managing partner of Andreas Maier GmbH & Co.
 KG in Fellbach.
 "We could not fully compensate for the weakness in machinery and automotive construction through other business areas."
 We reach Johannes Maier by phone at the trade fair in Bangalore/India, which indicates the importance of the country for the medium-sized company.